Electric Bike Batteries Frequently Asked Questions (FAQ)

 Some ebike batteries also have a USB port so that you can charge your cell phone off the battery.

 The capacity of an ebike battery is measured by its amp-hour rating.
-Most ebikes on the market today have a battery rated at 10.4Ah, 11.6Ah, 14Ah, or 21Ah, with the higher rating equating to a longer ride per charge.
+Most ebikes on the market today have a battery rated at 10.4Ah, 11.6Ah, 14Ah, 21Ah or 25Ah with the higher rating equating to a longer ride per charge.
 Of course, how long the battery will last per charge also depends on how much you use the motor, road and weather conditions, and other factors.
+Fat tire electric bikes are usually heavier, and use more motor power, so they can deplete a battery more quickly than other ebikes.

 No, all ebike batteries are not the same.
 Ebike batteries vary by their operating voltage and amp-hour (capacity) rating, as well as the configuration of the battery pack and where it fits onto the bike.